 When we configure an area as a stub, then it brake the neighborship with neighbor router and then send next Hello Packet with the stub-bit.

 Let’s take a look, how we configure Stub Area!

 GNS3Router(router-configure)#area 3 stub

 Totally Stub Area

-- It filters LSA3, LSA4 & LSA5 or external as well as inter-area route.
+- It filters LSA3, LSA4 & LSA5, or external as well as inter-area routes.

 - It automatically generates the Default route in the form of LSA3.

-- Needs to implement only on ABR router.
+- Needs to implement only on the ABR router.

-- We should declare all area router as stub routers.
+- We should declare all area routers as stub routers.